mondis1337/mondis1337/README.md

 My Profile
 ===========

-About me: I live in Russia and it's all for now (Idk what to write here)
+About me: I live in Russia and it's all for now (Idk what to write here).

 Languages: Russian, and some English.